 We wish to congratulate Dr Alison Harcourt on being named Victoria’s 2019 Senior Australian of the Year and obtaining and honorary Doctor of Science from the University of Melbourne.
 Alison is one of our branch's longest serving members.
 Read more about her, and see her featured on the ABC 7.30 program, here.

-Sponsorship of Statistical Events and Support for Victorian Young Statisticians
+Sponsorship of Statistical Events and Support for Victorian Early Career and Student Statisticians

-The Branch Council supports worthy statistical events, particularly those with high impact, and provides financial and professional support for the Victorian Young Statisticians Group.
+The Branch Council supports worthy statistical events, particularly those with high impact, and provides financial and professional support for the Victorian Early Career and Student Statisticians Group.
 In recent years the Branch Council has provided some financial assistance for:

 The Branch Council organises workshops on topics of interest to local statisticians.
 Details of current workshops can be found under Events.